IE-555/final-project-dshinde99/README.md

 pd.json_normalize(top_songs_by_genre)
 ```

-* Imports the seaborn library.
+* Import the seaborn library.
-* Creates a bar plot showing the track popularity for each genre using the top_songs_by_genre DataFrame.
+* Create a bar plot showing the track popularity for each genre using the top_songs_by_genre DataFrame.

 ```
 import seaborn as sns